 A year prior, the firm had enlisted Mexico’s first female member of the Supreme Court's National Judiciary Council as of counsel.
 Also in 2020, it promoted two lawyers to partners, boosting the intellectual property and capital markets practice areas.
 There was another round of promotions in 2021 when Von Wobeser strengthened its corporate and M&A, disputes, antitrust and energy departments with two partners and five counsel.

-The firm’s ongoing commitment to digital transformation was accelerated in 2020 due to the covid-19 pandemic.
+The firm’s ongoing commitment to digital transformation was recently accelerated due to the covid-19 pandemic.
 Von Wobeser invested heavily in technology, such as AI tools, project management tools, communication platforms and knowledge sharing tools.

 The firm has a diversity committee.
 Its efforts are supported by the good dialogue that exists here between partners and younger lawyers and led to the recognition of the firm as ‘LGBT Best Place to Work’, awarded by the Human Rights Campaign Foundation of Mexico.
 Von Wobeser is also a signatory of the Equal Representation in Arbitration Pledge launched in 2016 in London to support women who practice arbitration.